BelovedP/workforce-analytics-etl/README.md

 * **The Fix:** Deleting these rows would break our headcount metrics, and leaving them as blank/0 would mess up department salary averages.
 I calculated the company's true average salary ($543,853) and used Power Query to replace the nulls with this baseline.
 This kept our headcount accurate without skewing the financial metrics.

-###  2. Restructuring the Performanace Metrics( The Unpivot)
+###  2. Restructuring the Performanace Metrics(The Unpivot)
-The original file had performance scores spread sideways across six separate columns( Jan, Feb, Mar, Apr, May, Jun).
+The original file had performance scores spread sideways across six separate columns(Jan, Feb, Mar, Apr, May, Jun).
 While this looks fine to the human, it ruins a database.
-You can't easily write averages, filter by month, or make a dynamic trend chartwhen data is formatted horinzontally.
+You cannot easily write averages, filter by month, or make a dynamic trend chart when data is formatted horizontally.

 * **The Fix:** I selected the month columns and used the Unpivot tool.
-This collapsedthe wide columns into two clean vertical colums: Review Month and Perfromance Score.
+This collapsed the wide columns into two clean vertical columns: Review Month and Performance Score.
 Now, each employee has 6 consecutive rows (one for each month), making it incredibly easy to plug into Pivot Table or chart.

  ## Business Impact